In addition, the Mercedes design philosophy can be summed up in three points.

 Soon, other manufacturers were looking to Mercedes as trend setters and an influential force in the automobile industry.
 The Mercedes design philosophy became something to imitate.

 Certainly, new designs will produce unusual and memorable elements.
-For example, when the E-Class was bornArticle Submission, it was known by the uniquely shaped and sized elliptical headlights.
+For example, when the E-Class was born, it was known by the uniquely shaped and sized elliptical headlights.

 There is no sign that Mercedes Benz is slowing down.
 The company is constantly thinking up new concepts and designs.
 In this way they are sure to remain a leader and secure their legendary status.
 But coming up with new ideas isn’t enough to earn the "classic" grade.
 It’s essential for each Mercedes to continually express all the values associated with this pioneering company.